 To reject the gesture is to deny the person.
-Individuals have picked on and mocked my lifestyle as though I choose this out of fun, or to lose weight when that could not be further from the truth.
-Every summer, life gets one thousand times more frustrating, and although it has only been twenty-two months since I have adopted this lifestyle, here are five tips/ways to survive this summer, not only gluten-free but also being vegan.
+Individuals have picked on and mocked my lifestyle as though I chose this out of fun or to lose weight when that could not be further from the truth.
+Every summer, life gets one thousand times more frustrating, and although it has only been twenty-two months since I have adopted this lifestyle, here are five tips/ways to survive this summer, not only gluten-free but also vegan.

-If not, is the salad, okay?
+If not, is the salad okay?
 What can be added to the salad that will be satiating?
 Ask the caterers or waiters questions about the food if need be.
-Never be embarrassed to inquire about the preparation of food, you might find out there is something that’s okay.
+Never be embarrassed to inquire about the preparation of food.
+You might find out there is something that’s okay.

 Don’t Be Afraid of Trying Alternatives

 Love cake but haven’t had it in ages?
-Go to the store and find a box cake mix, or a prepared one.
+Go to the store and find a box of cake mix or a prepared one.
 It just might suit your fancy (or it could be grotesque).
 Either way, you are one step closer to being reunited with a childhood favorite.
 These days, there are gluten-free versions of practically everything.
 Cookies, crackers, bread, cheesecake, French toast, waffles, pancakes, muffins, burritos, etc. Everything.